 Security at this level is best handled by in-depth consultation with the Director of IT Security, Curtis McNay.
 Please contact Curtis to arrange a consultation at 703-993-4183.
 If you need assistance implementing the "Security Tips " listed below, please contact the ITS Support Center at 703-993-8870.

 Some Warnings About Highly Sensitive Data:

 - No users are permitted to carry or store Highly Sensitive Data on any device, unless they have been authorized by their Data Steward, per the Data Stewardship Policy 1114.
 See Authorization to Store Highly Sensitive Data Procedures.

 - Highly Sensitive Data should not be accessed remotely unless you are using a secure Virtual Private Network (VPN).
-To use the university's VPN solution please fill out the VPN request form.
+Instructions for connecting to the VPN are available at Using 2FA with CISCO AnyConnect VPN.